 During World War II, German forces laid siege to Leningrad in September 1941.
 The city was completely blockaded for nearly three years, and more than a million people died, many of starvation.
 The city was rebuilt after the war and gradually regained its position as the cultural capital of Russia.
 The city restored its name to St. Petersburg in the early 1990s and retains that designation to this day.

 Vladimir Putin, who was elected president of Russia in 2000 and has lived in St. Petersburg most of his life, has worked to boost the city's profile.
-He was re-elected to a third term in 2012, after swapping posts with prime minister Dmitry Medvedev, also a St. Petersburg native.
-Putin was elected to a fourth term in 2018.
+He was re-elected in 2018 for another six-year term.

 Putin has largely been credited with leading Russia into a period of stability and economic progress following the hyperinflation of the crisis-ridden 1990s.
 Under Putin's leadership, the city has hosted numerous international summits and has refurbished an extravagant palace into one of his presidential residences.